 - Skins (for changing the way Kodi’s interface appears)

-- TV/DVR (to add the ability to watch and record live TV if you have an OTA tuner and HD antenna)
+- TV/DVR (to add the ability to watch and record live TV if you have an OTA tuner and TV antenna)

 - Games (Kodi supports a wide variety of gaming options, though some legal cautions exist)